NSCU-CSC517/LearningRails/517-SOLID/src/openclosed/README.md

 In this example, ProgramRunner.java is responsible for running programs from several programming languages.
 Two classes (PythonProgram and RubyProgram) implement the Program interface, which has a getCode() and a getType() method.
 ProgramRunner has to figure out which type of program it has been given in order to run it, and therefore has an ugly if statement followed by a seperate method to run every type of program.
 In production, such a system would quickly grow unwieldy, as adding any type of program requires adding to the if statment and adding new methods to the ProgramRunner, breaking the Open/Closed Principle.

-## "Good Example" Idea
+## "Good Example"

-For the Good Example (not yet completed), one would simply add a "runProgram()" method to the Program interface.
-This would render the getType() method AND the entire ProgramRunner class obsolete.
+The Good example, derived from the Bad one, corrects the above issues by simply adding a "runProgram" method to the Program interface.
+This renders the entire ProgramRunner class obsolete, and allows each class to handle it's own execution, rather than being tightly coupled to a ProgramRunner class.
+As a result of this change, new Program types can be added without needing to also update the ProgramRunner class.